ML-for-graph-analysis/Traffic-Prediction/README.md

 This problem is challenging due to the complicated and dynamic spatio-temporal dependencies between different regions in the road network.

-It is mainly based on [GraphWaveNet](https://github.com/nnzhan/Graph-WaveNet) and refers to other state-of-date models.
+Models are mainly based on [GraphWaveNet](https://github.com/nnzhan/Graph-WaveNet) and refer to other state-of-date models.

 Dataset: Metr-LA, PeMS-Bay